tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

     software.
 -   Gain some experience before submitting packages.
 Build a few packages to learn the process and then submit.
--   If you submit a package.tar.gz with a file named 'package' in it you will get an error: 'Could not change to directory /home/aur/unsupported/package/package'.
-To resolve this, rename the file named 'package' to something else, for example, 'package.rc'.
-    When it is installed in the pkg directory you may rename it back to 'package'.
-Make sure to also read Arch Packaging Standards#Submitting packages to the AUR.
+-   If you submit a package.tar.gz with a file named package in it you will get an error: "Could not change to directory /home/aur/unsupported/package/package".
+To resolve this, rename the file named package to something else; for example, package.rc.
+When it is installed in the pkg directory, you may rename it back to package.

 > Maintaining packages